artefactual-sdps/custom-enduro-workflows/README.md

 ### Set up

-The specific requirements for this template are:
+The specific requirements for this project are:

 - clone this repository as a sibling of the Enduro repository
 - configure `CHILD_WORKFLOW_PATHS=../custom-enduro-workflows`